mixstam1821/ERMES/README.md

 ## How to use it!

 - Set the lat/lon range for the area of interest and select the date range.
 Then press the button on the top to load the data.
+  Important: ERA5 data is updated with a delay.
+Please use data up to the last completed month, as the current month may not be available.
   ![Alt text](2025-06-19_15-03.gif)
 - After around a minute, the data will be loaded from the ERA5 database.
 The map plot corresponds to one date, which you can change with the slider or the dropdown menu.
   Click on a specific point (lat/lon) to get the corresponding timeseries of the selected variable at the specific location.